SometimesYouNeverKnow/Unreal-Engine-Dev-Configurator/README.md

 What gets installed vs guided
 -----------------------------
 - **Automated via winget (with consent):** Git (`Git.Git`), CMake (`Kitware.CMake`), Ninja (`Ninja-build.Ninja`), Microsoft .NET SDK (`Microsoft.DotNet.SDK.8`), Unreal prerequisites installer (`UEPrereqSetup_x64.exe`), and the Horde `BuildConfiguration.xml` template.
+- **Automated via Visual Studio Installer:** When a manifest is selected, `setup`/`fix` generate a `.vsconfig` and run `setup.exe modify --installPath <...> --config <...>` to add missing workloads/components (defaults to `--passive`, opt into UI with `--vs-interactive`).
-- **Guided/manual:** Visual Studio workloads, Windows SDKs, UE `Setup.bat` / `GenerateProjectFiles.bat` syncs (uecfg can execute them for you but still shows the commands), and Horde/UBA services.
+- **Guided/manual:** Windows SDK-only additions, UE `Setup.bat` / `GenerateProjectFiles.bat` syncs (uecfg can execute them for you but still shows the commands), and Horde/UBA services.
 When automation isn't possible, the setup wizard marks the step as BLOCKED, prints exact commands, and lets you resume once the manual work is finished.

 How it works
 ------------